Everything You Need to Know About Meibomian Gland Dysfunction

 Depending on your specific case, your symptoms may be mild or severe, quick or long-lasting.

 - Watery eyes

 - Crusty or sticky eyelids

 The increased use of air conditioning or heating systems in the summer and winter months may intensify symptoms.
-Humid climates, extreme temperatures, and dusty and windy conditions may aggravate eye dryness and itchiness as well.
+Humid climates, extreme temperatures, and dusty and windy conditions may also aggravate eye dryness and itchiness.